martinrossil/avamjs/README.md

 # avamjs is a technical proof of concept.

-## Problem, create a Progessive Web App with the following properties:
+## Goal, create a Progessive Web App with the following properties:

 * Get a Lighthouse Audit score of 100 in all 5 categories.
 * No use of external libraries.